kontist/demo-app-react/README.md

-Kontist SDK Demo
+Kontist SDK React Demo

 ## Purpose
 This Repository contains the react files for the Kontist SDK Demo.
 You can check out the Kontist JavaScript SDK [here](https://github.com/kontist/js-sdk).
+The documentation of the Kontist JavaScript SDK can be found [here](https://kontist.dev/docs/).

+## Installation
+Before use you need to install [NodeJS](https://nodejs.org) and [yarn](https://yarnpkg.com/).
+1. Clone the repository ```git clone https://github.com/kontist/demo-react-app```
+2. Execute ``yarn install`` within the target folder
+3. Start the app in development mode by running ``yarn start`` (you can find the other commands below)

-If you want to use this Demo for production use, you need to register your application [here](https://kontist.dev/console)
+If you want to use this Demo for production use, you need to register your application [here](https://kontist.dev/console).

 ## Available Scripts